Jed Dietz - Director of the Maryland Film Festival, President of the Producer's Club of Maryland

 Rahne Alexander - Operations & Development Manager

-Rahne Alexander joined MFF 2008 as the Transportation & Hospitality Manager, continuing in that role until 2011, when she took charge of MFF’s operations and development.
-She is a multimedia artist and a strong advocate of Baltimore's artistic identities, and has lent her talents to a number of Charm City's cultural institutions, including the Transmodern Festival, the Charm City Kitty Club, and Video Americain.
-Rahne also performs music, both solo and with her band, The Degenerettes; she has also written and edited for various print and web publications, including Everyday Genius, the City Paper and Smile Hon, You're In Baltimore.
+Rahne Alexander has been in charge of MFF’s operations and development since 2011, and has worked with MFF in various capacities since 2008.
+A multimedia artist and a strong advocate of Baltimore's artistic identities, she has lent her talents to a number of Charm City's cultural institutions.
+Rahne performs music with her band, The Degenerettes, and co-hosts a regular live variety show, Everybody All The Time.
+Rahne has written and edited for various print and web publications, including Everyday Genius, the City Paper and Smile Hon, You're In Baltimore.
 Her film & video art has screened at the across the country, including the Baltimore Museum of Art, MIX (NYC) and Freewaves (LA) and she has participated in the production of a number of films, both on-camera and behind the scenes.

 Angie Young - Membership Manager